wordofwarning/wordofwarning.org/current/2025/colbert/index.md

 *And tell all the stars above.
 This is dedicated to the one I love.*

-An exploration of anxiety, love, deception, and survival.
-(Love can never be exactly like we want it to be.)
+An exploration of anxiety, love, deception, and survival.<br>(Love can never be exactly like we want it to be.)

 How do we give care and how can we tell if somebody really cares for us?